Eagle freed from ice ball after catching fish in USNews Lens

 Report not available

-Visibility: Moderate to poor at times.
+Visibility: Mod to poor on Sunday.